cmeeren/Felicity/DOCUMENTATION.md

 The helper shown in the examples above contains methods for checking preconditions (using `ETag`/`Last-Modified` and `If-Match`/`If-Unmodified-Since`).
 See section TODO for more details on precondition validation for POST requests.

+### Reading the request body manually

+After `.PostCustomAsync`, call `.AllowReadingBody()` to enable reading the request body manually for this operation, preventing Felicity reading the request body.
+This lets you for example create a POST collection operation for uploading files, and still return a valid JSON:API response.
+Such an endpoint is not a valid JSON:API endpoint, but can still be useful.
+Using `AllowReadingBody` means that there must be no other POST collection operations for the same collection, since Felicity can't use the resource's `type` in the request body to determine which POST collection operation to use.

 ### Execution order

 1. Get the context